 Internal speakers still not working on your laptop?
 Plug headphones into the audio jack and test again.
 If the headphones work, remove them to continue troubleshooting the internal speakers.

 For desktop systems with speakers plugged into the 3.5mm jack, try a USB speaker or USB headphones.
 (Or visa versa.)
 If the alternative device works, remove it to continue troubleshooting the initial set of speakers.
 (See our roundup of best budget computer speakers if you are in need of a new set.)

-Right-click the volume icon again and choose Open Sound settings.
-In the window that opens, find Related Settings, then click on Sound Control Panel.
-In the Playback tab, confirm that your audio device (likely ‘Speakers’) has a green checkmark next to it.
+Right-click the volume icon again and choose Open Sound settings (Windows 10) or Sound settings (Windows 11).
+For Windows 10, find Related Settings in the window that opens, then click on Sound Control Panel.
+For Windows 11, scroll down to the Advanced section of the window that opens, then click on More sound settings.
+For both operating systems, a new, smaller window labeled Sound will appear.
+Click on the Playback tab, and then confirm that your audio device (likely “Speakers”) has a green checkmark next to it.
 Then click Properties and make sure that Use this device (enable) is selected.